aidangreen99/Incident-Response-Writeup/README.md

 * Giving account passwords away via social engineering or phishing.
 * In certain countries deemed cybersecurity risks[1], leaving systems unattended, even in personal rooms.

-[1]: "Countries that should be considered security risks can be found at the following URL under the Level 4 category: https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html/"
+[1]:https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html/ "Countries that should be considered security risks can be found at the linked URL under the Level 4 category."